chousemath/support_vector_machine/README.md

 * You also want your features to be fully independent (they should not be coupled in any way)
 * Avoid redundant features
 * You want your features to be easy to understand
+* In Scikit-Learn, although there are many different types of classifiers, their python interfaces are almost identical
+* One way to think of machine learning is to use training data to adjust the parameters of a machine learning model

 ### Sample Support Vector Machine